 For all these reasons, the LLC is a very popular form of business entity.
 With liability protection and tax benefits, it’s an attractive choice for many.

 A great business name is simple enough that you can easily craft an online presence through social media and your web domain.
-It also has to be distinct enough that it’s not taken by any other business, lest you face legal repercussions.
+It also has to be distinct enough that it’s not already taken by any other business in the state or trademarked, lest you face legal repercussions.
 Besides, don’t you want to stand out?

 Once you’ve given a name to your Kansas business, you’ll need to handle the rest of the paperwork.
-This could include opening a business bank account, obtaining a federal employer identification number (EIN) from the IRS for your tax ID and hiring purposes, and registering your LLC or corporation on Kansas.gov.
-Note that a sole proprietor can use their social security number as a tax ID instead of acquiring an EIN, though this can leave them more vulnerable to identity theft.
+This could include opening a business bank account, obtaining a federal employer identification number (EIN) from the Internal Revenue Service (IRS) for your tax ID and hiring purposes, and registering your LLC or corporation on Kansas.gov.
+Note that a sole proprietor without employees may be able to use their Social Security number as a tax ID instead of acquiring an EIN, though this can leave them more vulnerable to identity theft.

-Additionally, your business may need insurance.
+Additionally, your new company may need various business insurance policies.
 If you hire employees, you’ll need workers’ compensation insurance.
 You may also need specialized insurance.
 For example, wheat farmers typically get some type of crop insurance.

-Kansas has a number of incentives that make it a great place to start a new business, particularly if you’re opening a business that needs a lot of space.
-While the process to getting started is similar to other states, you can opt to use a business formation service like ZenBusiness to deal with some of the hassle.
+Kansas has a lot of incentives that make it a great place to start a new business, particularly if you’re opening a business that needs a lot of space.
+While the process of getting started is similar to other states, you can opt to use a business formation service like ours to deal with some of the hassles.

 Wichita is the state’s largest city, which means you have access to a lot of customers.
 If you’re planning to run a business that doesn’t rely on local traffic (like ecommerce or national manufacturing) you can set up shop just about anywhere.

-It costs $160 to file your Articles of Organization through the Kansas Secretary of State’s website.
-If you opt to file by mail, it costs $165.
+As of this writing, it costs $160 to file your Articles of Organization through the Kansas Secretary of State’s website.
+But fees are subject to change, so check the state website for the latest.